 Elderberry usually comes in tinctures, liquid extracts, lozenges, syrups, standardized extract capsules, and throat sprays.
 As with any medication or herbal supplement, the dosage directions on labels should be followed.

 Side Effects of Elderberry

-The dried flowers and the ripe berries when consumed in moderation are determined to be without risk.
-Large quantities of the flowers may cause vomiting and diarrhea.
+The dried flowers and the ripe berries, when consumed in moderation, are determined to be without risk.
+Large quantities of flowers may cause vomiting and diarrhea.

-The berries when eaten raw can cause nausea and vomiting, which may be due to small amount of toxins in the seeds.
+The berries when eaten raw can cause nausea and vomiting, which may be due to a small number of toxic substances in the seeds.

 The commercial product Sambucol®, according to the manufacturer, should not be used by pregnant women.
 All the fresh parts of elderberry may cause allergic reactions in some people.

 Williamson, Elisabeth M.: Potter’s Herbal Cyclopaedia.
 Essex, Saffron Walden 2003.

 Mills, Simon & Kerry Bone: The Essential Guide to Herbal Safety.
 St. Louis, Elsevier 2005.